Changissnz/psychotort/README.md

 *Experiment: Expression-Replacement*

-  - Determine the "positive" impact after conducting a psycho-acoustic design `X` on sample `S`.
+  - Determine the "positive" impacts after conducting a psycho-acoustic design `X` on sample `S`.
 A "positive" impact is observed on sample `S` if `S` changes behavior on a specific task and the cause can be readily attributed to `X`.
 Such causes can be concocted by drawing similarities to the changes in behavior and the contents of `X`.